The majority of interviews and assessments will take place online.

 Where a serious concern is raised, a formal investigation will be undertaken.

-Should an applicant, following reflection, wish to raise an issue after they have completed the selection centre, they should contact the lead recruiter.
+Should you, following reflection, wish to raise an issue after you have completed the interview, you should contact the lead recruiter.